 The SDT supports the use of a set of templates for generic devices or appliances (e.g. for a dimmable lamp, a basic washing machine, etc, which would be specific instances of the "Device" object) which form the basis of APIs used by application developers.
 These templates can also be referenced by manufacturers creating XML documents to describe their specific products.
 For example, the SDT enables specification of a generic washing machine template, with on/off, set-wash-temperature, pause and a few other commands, which could be referenced by a manufacturer as the schema for a XML description of a basic model washing machine.
 The SDT allows for vendor-specific additional commands (ModuleClasses) to suit specific product types.

 The SDT is available under Apache License 2 at oneM2M’s GitLab: https://git.onem2m.org/MAS/SDT

+6.2.2 SDT Device example: deviceLight

+A light is a device that is used to control the state of an illumination device.
+This Device has one mandatory binarySwitch Module and the following optional Modules: faultDetection, runState, colour, colourSaturation, brightness.

+Table 6.2.2-1: Modules of deviceLight Device model (from [1])